spyren/Mecrisp-Cube/README.md

 Unfortunately the STM32WB Feather Development Board is no longer available.
 But there is a very good substitute the Firefly designed by Tlera Corp.
 The pinout is very similar to Arduino UNO but with the size of an Arduino Nano (or a Teensy).

+The GPIOs are very carefully selected.
+JTAG SWD is on the pin header too!

+Instant real-time programming with Forth.

 ## Features